AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 * _Function extensionality as an axiom_.
 This posits that two functions are equal if they take equal arguments to equal results.
 We could eschew it by using setoid reasoning with semantic equivalence, as C. Coquand does [@coquand2002formalised].
 However, we only use function extensionality in correctness proofs, and the normalization function does not refer to it or to any other postulate.
 We are content with *logical* as opposed to computational content for correctness proofs.
 This way, the numerous congruence lemmas needed for setoid reasoning can be skipped.
 Also, function extensionality has computational interpretation in cubical [@cohen2016cubical] and observational [@altenkirch2007observational] type theories, to which this development could be plausibly ported in the future (when practical implementations of the mentioned theories become available).

 In Agda 2.5.2, there is robust support for dependent pattern matching without Streicher's K axiom [@streicher1993investigations].
 We use the `--without-K` language option for all of our code in the main development.
-However, we do use axiom K in [@sec:direct-psh-model] for the direct presheaf model, but only for technical convenience, as it can be avoided by additional uniqueness proofs for equalities.
+However, we do use axiom K in [@Sec:direct-psh-model] for the direct presheaf model, but only for technical convenience, as it can be avoided by additional uniqueness proofs for equalities.

 ## Agda